benlin1994/Intro-to-Golang/Module 3 - Pointers and data structures/5-Maps.md

 ## Maps

-Maps are a data structure that holds key value pairs.
-To create a map, use the `make()` method:
+Maps are data structures that hold key value pairs.

 ## Declaring a map